Pablichu/Modules-cpp/README.md

 # Modules-cpp

 This project is to initiate into C++.
-From basic objects to complex heredits and finishing using some templates.
+From basic objects to complex heredits, using some templates and finishing with containers.